 Audit Committee.
 The Board has an Audit Committee comprised of three Independent Directors.
 The current members of the Audit Committee are Messrs.
 Brodsky, Chandler and Giordano.
 The Audit Committee, among other things, reviews results of the annual audit and approves the firm(s) to serve as independent auditors.
-The Audit Committee convened four times during the fiscal year ended August 31, 2018.
+The Audit Committee convened three times during the fiscal year ended August 31, 2019.

 Contract Committee.
 The Board has a Contract Committee comprised of the Interested Director and three Independent Directors.
 The current members of the Contract Committee are Messrs.
 Brodsky, Chandler, Sablowsky and Straniere.
 The Contract Committee reviews and makes recommendations to the Board regarding the approval and continuation of agreements and plans of the Company.
-The Contract Committee convened four times during the fiscal year ended August 31, 2018.
+The Contract Committee convened four times during the fiscal year ended August 31, 2019.

 Executive Committee.
 The Board has an Executive Committee comprised of the Interested Director and three Independent Directors.
 The current members of the Executive Committee are Messrs.
 Chandler, Giordano, Reichman and Sablowsky.
 The Executive Committee may generally carry on and manage the business of the Company when the Board is not in session.
-The Executive Committee did not meet during the fiscal year ended August 31, 2018.
+The Executive Committee did not meet during the fiscal year ended August 31, 2019.

-Investment Risk Committee.
-The Board has an Investment Risk Committee comprised of the Interested Director and one Independent Director.
-The current members of the Investment Risk Committee are Messrs.
-Sablowsky and Shea.
-The Investment Risk Committee ensures that the Company's investment advisers have adopted investment risk management policies and procedures.
-The Investment Risk Committee did not meet during the fiscal year ended August 31, 2018.
+Investment and Liquidity Risk Committee.
+The Board has an Investment and Liquidity Risk Committee comprised of the Interested Director and two Independent Directors.
+The current members of the Investment and Liquidity Risk Committee are Messrs.
+Reichman, Sablowsky and Shea.
+The Investment and Liquidity Risk Committee ensures that the Company's investment advisers have adopted investment risk and liquidity management policies and procedures.
+The Investment and Liquidity Risk Committee met one time during the fiscal year ended August 31, 2019.

 Nominating and Governance Committee.
 The Board has a Nominating and Governance Committee comprised of three Independent Directors.
 The current members of the Nominating and Governance Committee are Messrs.
 Carnall, Giordano and Reichman.
 The Nominating and Governance Committee recommends to the Board all persons to be nominated as Directors of the Company.
 The Nominating and Governance Committee will consider nominees recommended by shareholders.
 Recommendations should be submitted to the Committee care of the Company's Secretary.
-The Nominating and Governance Committee convened three times during the fiscal year ended August 31, 2018.
+The Nominating and Governance Committee convened two times during the fiscal year ended August 31, 2019.

 Product Development Committee.
 The Board has a Product Development Committee comprised of the Interested Director and one Independent Director.
 The current members of the Product Development Committee are Messrs.
 Reichman and Sablowsky.
 The Product Development Committee oversees the process regarding the addition of new investment advisers and investment products to the Company.
-The Product Development Committee convened four times during the fiscal year ended August 31, 2018.
+The Product Development Committee convened two times during the fiscal year ended August 31, 2019.

 Regulatory Oversight Committee.
 The Board has a Regulatory Oversight Committee comprised of the Interested Director and four Independent Directors.
 The current members of the Regulatory Oversight Committee are Messrs.
 Carnall, Reichman, Sablowsky, Shea and Straniere.
 The Regulatory Oversight Committee monitors regulatory developments in the mutual fund industry and focuses on various regulatory aspects of the operation of the Company.
-The Regulatory Oversight Committee convened four times during the fiscal year ended August 31, 2018.
+The Regulatory Oversight Committee convened four times during the fiscal year ended August 31, 2019.

 Strategic Oversight Committee.
 The Board has a Strategic Oversight Committee comprised of the Interested Director and three Independent Directors.
 The current members of the Strategic Oversight Committee are Messrs.
 Carnall, Chandler, Reichman and Sablowsky.
 The Strategic Oversight Committee assists the Board in its oversight and review of the Company's strategic plan and operations.
-The Strategic Oversight Committee did not meet during the fiscal year ended August 31, 2018.
+The Strategic Oversight Committee did not meet during the fiscal year ended August 31, 2019.